ignaciovi/ignaciovi.github.io/content/index.md

 https://www.nateliason.com/notes
 https://stephsmith.io/open

 Credit to [jackyzha0](https://github.com/jackyzha0) for creating the Quartz repo and inspiring me to create this website.
-Thanks!